jdevfullstack/github-pages-tutorial/README.md

 a different default document.
 It is the same in GitHub Pages plus the `README.md` or `index.md`.
-So, when you create a repo, in GitHub Pages, you may have one default document from the three options:
+So, when you create a repo for GitHub Pages, you may have one default document from the three options:

 - `index.htm` or `index.html`